PFAS in Drinking Water

 Consumers can also contact their local water supplier to ask for information on PFMOAA and GenX.* You can also request a copy of the Consumer Confidence Report.
 Learn more about PFAS and treatment options and view our water emergency quick reference sheet.

 Reverse osmosis systems and filters containing carbon can reduce PFAS chemicals in your drinking water.
-Culligan currently offers an affordable water treatment solution, our Aquasential® Smart Reverse Osmosis Water System with our Total Defense cartridge.
-It can reduce PFOS and PFOA by 95.4% at levels up to 1,500 ppt.
+Culligan currently offers two PFAS water treatment solutions, our Aquasential® Smart Reverse Osmosis Water System with Total Defense cartridge and our new Aquasential® Whole Home PFAS Filter.
+Both can reduce PFOS and PFOA by 99% at levels up to 1,500 ppt.
 It also reduces over 70 other contaminants, such as lead, nitrates, and pharmaceuticals.
 Your current Culligan system can be retrofitted to accommodate the new equipment to eliminate PFAS.
-We work with third-party organizations to certify our filtration products meet industry requirements (NSF/ASNI standards) set by the WQA.
+We work with third-party organizations to certify our filtration products meet industry requirements (NSF/ASNI standard 53 for Total PFAS) set by the WQA.

 Culligan’s Bottled Water delivery also ensures safe drinking water for you and your family.
 Culligan's bottled water is tested regularly to meet or exceed EPA standards.
 We are also members of the Water Quality Association (WQA) and International Bottled Water Association (IBWA), ensuring high quality and safety for consumers.